ICAST 2004: Bass Industry Trends & New

 Biosonix

-quiet.
+it, we're not that quiet.
 Fish hear every sound we make.
-Most of our sounds send
+Most of

-distressed prey and feeding gamefish.
-Biosonix claims these
+sounds of distressed prey and feeding gamefish.
+Biosonix claims

-"sound signatures" attract game fish and stimulate more
+these "sound signatures" attract game fish and

-approach.
+clumsy approach.

 The original research and development team for Biosonix